Canadian Regulations for Travel Agencies in a Nutshell

 Ontario Licensing Documents, at a glance

 Woof.
-That’s a lot.
-Below is a list of resource documents to help you out with getting Ontarian licensing for your agency.
+That's a lot.
+Below is a list of resource documents to help you get Ontarian licensing for your agency.
 (All you need, and maybe more!)

-If you get tangled up, your best bet is to go direct to the source.
-Here’s how to reach TICO with any questions about your travel agency licensing registration.
+If you get tangled up, your best bet is to go directly to the source.
+Here's how to contact TICO with any questions about your travel agency licensing registration.

 TICO Contact for Registration: